JMuckian94/MSP3-LyfeHax/README.md

 ### Features to be implemented

-- Have the home page contact form provide visual feedback for the user upon completion and upload data to database
+- Have the home page contact form activated and provide visual feedback for the user upon completion and upload data to database
 - Have a customizable user profile with, profile image, preferences and email to which you can send updates, newsletters etc
 - Have a 'forget password' functionality
 - Add pagination so the list of hax will be displayed with a max of 20 logs per page
 - Give the pagination interface buttons for sorting such as by date, ascending or decending
+- Have the delete modal be a separate component which is only called when the user clicks the trigger, instead of its current form where it duplicates itself for each user post

 ### Languages